Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Mapping the Scheduler Design Space

 \subsection{Revenue Maximization Functions}

-The aim for each scheduler is to maximize the utility generated under the presence of contingent transactions.
-For this, a scheduler can have multiple different utility functions that aim to optimize different aspects of revenue, each operating based on a different expectation regarding the successful execution of contingent transactions.
+The aim for each scheduler is to maximize the utility generated given contingent transactions.
+For this, a scheduler can choose among utility functions that optimize different aspects of revenue, each operating based on a different expectation regarding the successful execution of contingent transactions.

-The first scheduler aims to maximize the revenue by assuming the most favorable execution outcome, utilizing the highest potential fee achievable.
+The first scheduler maximizes revenue under the assumption of the most favorable possible execution outcome, utilizing the highest potential fee achievable.